thedougco/responsive.ly/_posts/2013-04-01-session-notes-for-eric-meyers-strong-layout-systems.md

 **Flexbox allows unit mixing**
 Eric points out an example where %width measurement is used with a 10 em width to flex horizontal divs used side by side.

+**The Holy Grail: Flexbox Edition**
+Eric walks through a layout using full-width headers, footers, and three column layout using flexible reordering.

 “ ” ’